-The Bible tells us that God uses the foolish things to confound the wise.
-This idea, found in 1 Corinthians 1:27–29, is a key concept of Christian teaching.
+Scripture informs us that God employs what is considered foolish to perplex the wise.
+This principle, located in 1 Corinthians 1:27–29, is a fundamental aspect of Christian doctrine.

 It conveys the power of faith and is an important reminder that no matter our earthly accomplishments or status, we are nothing without God.
 This teaching is one of the many reminders of faith’s power in our lives and that the world God has chosen is not always the same as that chosen by man.